 The strength of the Group primarily rests in its people and one of the key challenges for management is to ensure availability of appropriately qualified people to support its continued growth.
 Bodycote is fortunate to have a competent and committed international team that is well-respected in technical and business circles.

-Bodycote's employment policies are non-discriminatory, complying with all current legislation to engender equal opportunity irrespective of race, gender, religion, disability, sexual orientation or nationality.
+Bodycote's employment policies are non-discriminatory, complying with all current legislation to engender equal opportunity irrespective of age, race, gender, ethnic origin, nationality, religion, health, disability, marital status, sexual preference, political or philosophical opinions or trade union membership.
 Harassment is not tolerated.

-Female representation on our Board is currently 17% (2012: 14%) and at manager level it is 23% (2012: 23%).
+Female representation on our Board is currently 17% (2014: 14%) and at manager level it is 24% (2014: 27%).
+Females represent 18% (2014: 17%) of our total workforce.
 We will increase female representation on the Board if appropriate candidates are available when Board vacancies arise.
-Females represent 17% (2012: 16%) of our total workforce.

-Our core values are straightforward and are summarised as follows:
+Our Core Values are straightforward and are as follows:

 Honesty and Transparency

 We are honest and act with integrity.
+Trust stems from honesty and trust is at the heart of everything we engage in: our customers trust us to deliver what we say we will, our colleagues trust us to act in their best interests and our suppliers trust us to conduct business according to agreed terms.
 This is not something we take for granted.
 Bodycote lives by a culture of honest and transparent behaviour, which is at the core of all our business relationships.